chronotruck/vue-ctk-input-text/README.md

-# vue-ctk-time-picker
+# vue-ctk-input-text

 > A vue component for good input text (by Chronotruck)

 ## Install